 “Put a guy who keeps his body in reasonable shape in a pair of (tight) jeans, boots, and a muscle-hugging shirt, and you’ve got macho.” – Disco Dressing, Leonard McGill

 ’70s disco dudes built on the Peacock Revolution of the 1960s, strutting the dance floor in all the trappings of the neo-dandy.
 Long hair, ruffled shirts, and gold jewelry were cultural mainstays.
 Jumpsuits and platform boots were popular with both sexes.
-Hot pants were a perennial favorite.
+Even hot pants were a perennial favorite.

 Even more traditional silhouettes were touched by the new extravagance.
-Casual separates and three-piece leisure suits remained popular but rendered now in bold prints and body-hugging cuts borrowed from 1960s psychedelia.
+Casual separates and three-piece leisure suits remained popular, but appeared now in bold prints and body-hugging cuts borrowed from 1960s psychedelia.
 White suits were offset by plunging necklines and wide lapels.
 Bell-bottom jeans by Vanderbilt and Fiorucci offered a more sedate variant, though shirts were still worn unbuttoned.